 - Jose Cuervo Tradicional

-Jose Cuervo Tradicional is the Cuervo line of tequila which is actually tequila, as opposed to mixto.
+Jose Cuervo Tradicional is the Cuervo line of tequila, which is actually tequila, as opposed to mixto.
 They produce a Plata, Reposado, and Anejo.
-While none of these are the best available for their price, they are 100% Blue Weber Agave Tequila and respectable as tequila.
+While none of these are the best available for their price, they are all 100% Blue Weber Agave Tequila and respectable as tequila.
 The Anejo is finished in Irish whiskey casks for a fruitier note of flavor, while the Plata is recommended to be consumed as cold as possible, which is never a good sign regarding tequila.

 - Jose Cuervo Reserva de Familia

-The bottle at the higher end of the Jose Cuervo product line, Reserva de Familia claims to be the world’s first extra Anejo tequila.
+The bottle at the higher end of the Jose Cuervo product line, Reserva de Familia, claims to be the world’s first extra Anejo tequila.

-Jose Cuervo Pricing
+Cocktails with Jose Cuervo

 Cuervo Old Fashioned

 - 2 oz Jose Cuervo Tradicional Reposado or Reserve De Familia

 - 2 dashed lime or grapefruit bitters